Writing for the web courses

 Although all writing for the web courses show how to write and format web content, I go further by also teaching the key skills and techniques that make writing engaging and easy to read – and as a former SMH editor, this is an area I specialise in.

-I also continually update the course to keep up with trends, tech developments and the perpetually changing landscape of SEO and AI search.
+I continually update this course to keep up with trends, tech developments and the perpetually changing landscape of SEO and AI search.

 Finally, I bring real world experience with me, having helped a wide range of organisations over the past 15 years to improve their websites, newsletters, email marketing and social media content.